 The following job categories are considered in-field to calculate the graduate employment rates required by the state of California for graduates of the Heating, Ventilation, Air Conditioning, and Refrigeration program.
-Detailed information for each Standard Occupational Classification (SOC) can be found at <a href="mailto:one-to-standard-occupational-color: blue to-standard-occupational-color: blue to-standard-occ
+Detailed information for each Standard Occupational Classification (SOC) can be found at onetonine.org.